 In Key Stage 1, History is about the lives and lifestyles of familiar people in the recent past.
 Girls find out about significant people and events in the more distant past, including those from Britain and the wider world.
 They begin to use sources of information to help them ask and answer questions and learn about figures like Guy Fawkes, Florence Nightingale and Mary Seacole.
 In Prep III the girls visit the Florence Nightingale Museum to aid their understanding of the significant impact of the action of an individual on the lives of others.

 Throughout Key Stage 2 the girls study people, significant events and developments from the recent and more distant past in the locality, in Britain and in other parts of the world.
 They will learn about change and continuity and begin to see History from a variety of perspectives; political, economic and social.
 At this stage, the girls will also begin to learn that the past can be represented and interpreted in different ways.
-Topics include the Celts, Romans, an investigation of ancient Egypt and Greece, Tudors and Victorians.
+Topics include the Stone Age to Iron Age Britain, the Roman Empire and its effect on Britain, a study of ancient civilisations with an in depth study of ancient Egypt and Greece, Investigating the changing power of British Monarchs, World War II and the Kingdom of Benin.
+To enhance our History curriculum in the Junior School, the girls take part in themed history days in school and also visit places of historical interest such as Hampton Court Palace and the British Museum.

 Form III to Upper IV (Key Stage 3)